 Actually, this is not about the OneNote’ icon itself, as stated in the File/Option/Display menu.
 Rather, it consists in an add-in that comes bundled with OneNote, with shortcut to perform 3 actions quickly :

 The description in the bullet explains better what it is about :

 and the result is :

-In OneNote 2013, this tool was more prominent, because a window would appear each time OneNote was launched :
+In OneNote 2013, this tool was more prominent, because a window appeared each time OneNote was launched :

-Note that the middle frame is greyed because no application pictured (IE, Word, PowerPoint, Excel) was opened when I took the picture.
+Note that the middle frame is greyed because none of the application pictured (IE, Word, PowerPoint, Excel) was opened when I took the picture.

 The shortcut has slightly changed from OneNote 2013 to OneNote 2016, to reflect the vanishing of the “Send to OneNote” window :